 The people behind OpTiMSoC

-OpTiMSoC is developed mainly by a research group at the Lehrstuhl für Integrierte Systeme (Institute for Integrated Systems) at the Technische Universität München (TUM).
-We use it there for our research on new manycore System-on-Chip architectures.
+OpTiMSoC was developed mainly by a research group at the Lehrstuhl für Integrierte Systeme (Institute for Integrated Systems) at the Technische Universität München (TUM).
+We used it there for our research on new manycore System-on-Chip architectures.
 The project started in 2011 and up to now many researchers and students have contributed to it.
+Today it is still maintained by us after graduation.